Our Services

 Helpful Resources

-Medically approved next steps start with proper evaluation and imaging when indicated, then stepwise care with physical therapy, activity and weight changes, anti-inflammatory medicines, bracing or injections, and surgery only if conservative care fails.
-There are several factors to consider, including urgent red flags and condition-specific tips, so see the complete guidance below.
+Medically approved next steps begin with a proper evaluation and imaging when indicated, followed by stepwise care: physical therapy, activity modification, weight management, anti-inflammatory medications, bracing, or injections.
+Surgery is typically reserved for cases where conservative treatment fails.
+Several factors matter here, including urgent red flags (sudden swelling, inability to bear weight, fever, or deformity) and condition-specific care tips outlined in the complete guidance below.

 Understanding how your knee works is the first step toward fixing what's wrong.